Arashiyama | Kyoto Travel Guide

 Within the bamboo forest, is the Nonomiya Shrine.
 To this small Shinto shrine, single imperial princesses have traveled to purify themselves before their marriage.
 The deities that are enshrined here include Nonomiya Okami, the God of Health and Wisdom.
 What else can you pray for here?
 Shirafuku Inari Daimmyojin is the God of conception, gentle childbirth, and prosperous business, Shiramine Benzaiten, and most importantly for single women, Nonomiya Daikokuten; God for pairing.

 Beauty in Vision and Sound

-Each December, the Hanatoro festival takes place in several locations in the Arashiyama area, including the bamboo forest.
+Each December, the Hanatoro festival takes place in several Arashiyama locations, including the bamboo forest.
 During this festival, they light up the bamboo giving it a special atmosphere.
-Although it is the visual beauty of bamboo that attracts the masses, the distinctive noises produced by the bamboo grove has become an attraction in their own right.
+Although it is the visual beauty of bamboo that attracts the masses, the distinctive noises produced by the bamboo grove have become an attraction in their own right.

 Arashiyama is particularly beautiful during the season of cherry blossoms and autumn leaves.
-To enjoy the best experience it is best to leave early in the morning or later at night and to avoid the weekends completely, when Japanese hikers descend in the area, especially in autumn and spring.
+To enjoy the best experience it is best to leave early in the morning or later at night and to avoid the weekends completely.
+That is when Japanese hikers descend in the area, especially in autumn and spring.

 From Saga-Arashiyama (JR Line) or Arashiyama (Randen Line) station